MTV airs in black and white to spark conversation on race

 The latest MTV initiative is a part of its Look Different anti-bias campaign that launched in April 2014 to get young people talking about race, gender and sexual orientation.

-The campaign created commercials with civil rights groups including the NAACP in the aftermath of the fatal police shooting of 18-year-old Michael Brown in Ferguson, Missouri, last summer.
+The campaign created commercials with civil rights groups in the aftermath of the fatal police shooting of an unarmed 18-year-old black man, Michael Brown, in Ferguson, Missouri, last summer.
 The network also aired a special, "Laverne Cox Presents: The T Word," about transgender youth with the "Orange is the New Black" star.

 An MTV study found that 91 percent of millennials believe in equality and believe everyone should be treated equally.
 About 61 percent of teens and young adults say they have been the target of bias.
 The percentage is even higher among women, people of color and LGBT.